hexagon5un/hackaday-forth/README.md

 If you're just interested in flashing a Forth into an STM32F103 board and running some demos,

 1. Go get [Texane]'s [stlink tools](https://github.com/texane/stlink).
 Install.
-2. Flash in `mecrisp-stellaris-hackaday-edition.bin` from the `ROMs` directory.
+2. Flash in `mecrisp-stellaris-hackaday-edition.bin` from the [ROMs](https://github.com/hexagon5un/hackaday-forth/tree/master/ROMS) directory.
-3. Have a look in the `demos` folder.
+3. Have a look in the [demos](https://github.com/hexagon5un/hackaday-forth/tree/master/demos) folder.

 ## Demos

 Want some example code that does X, Y, or Z?
-Have a look in here, in JeeLab's embello libraries, and in the Mecrisp-Stellaris source itself.
-There's a ton!
+Have a look in here, in JeeLab's [Embello libraries](http://embello.jeelabs.org/flib/), and in the [Mecrisp-Stellaris "common" directory](https://github.com/jeelabs/mecrisp-stellaris/tree/master/common).
+If you want to go digging, and don't mind translating from other Forths, there is a lifetime's worth of ideas in [Forth Dimensions](http://www.forth.org/fd/contents.html).

 So far, the demos here include:

 * blinky

-* multitasking
+* multitasking with blinky

 I'll put more up as time passes.